Mariana-Munoz-70445/Mariana-Munoz/README.md

 Our goal is to design a system that keeps drone delivery operations efficient, safe, and scalable by enforcing key constraints such as drone status validation, maintenance tracking, and charging station limitations.

+# Business Rules

+The system enforces the following rules:

+1. Drones must have a valid status (In-Flight, Charging, Maintenance) before being assigned to a trip.
+2. Maintenance logs must be created when a drone exceeds 50 flight hours.
+3. Charging stations can only serve one drone at a time, with start and end times recorded.

 # Data Model
 <img width="1270" height="801" alt="Screenshot 2026-04-02 215114" src="https://github.com/user-attachments/assets/cae8f091-7f6f-4a00-97c3-cb9eb8acadf8" />